Embed Code

 Seattle Hempfest (Wikipedia)

 Seattle Hempfest was an annual event in the city of Seattle, Washington, United States, (and the world's largest annual gathering) advocating the legalization of cannabis.
 It was held every summer for 19 years, from 1991 to 2020, after which permission for vendors to use an access road was revoked and the logistical problems of getting vendors into and out of the park became an insurmountable obstacle.
-As of 2025, it's future appears uncertain.
+As of 2025, its future appears uncertain.

 Seattle Hempfest